+Accounting

-Accounting Associate of Applied Science Program Code: 205 Credit Hours: 60 Contact Hours: 60 Associate Dean: Robert Marsh • Faculty Contact: Thomas Barkley
+Program Code: 205 Credit Hours: 60 Contact Hours: 60 Associate Dean: Robert Marsh • Faculty Contact: Thomas Barkley

 This program prepares the student for a career in business, government or industry.
 Because of the growing complexity of accounting processes, well-educated students have numerous opportunities in the field.